Are you looking for ways to entertain your dog inside?

 8. Chewing Fun With A Bully Stick

 Chewing comes naturally to all dogs and the pups thoroughly enjoy it.
-I got rid of the pups’ antler collection several years ago after Buzz broke one of his molars on a hard, recreational beef bone, and now give the pups bully sticks instead.
+I got rid of the pups’ antler collection several years ago after Buzz broke one of his molars on a hard, recreational beef bone.
+Now I give the pups bully sticks instead.

 They’re dehydrated bull penises in case you were wondering.
 They are 100% edible and there is no chance in hell they’ll break a precious dog tooth.

-I am not going to lie – couch cuddle time with the pups is one of my favorite things to do, especially on crappy days when you can see the rain or snowstorm through the windows, yet feel comfy & cozy thanks to warm pups & a blanket!
+I am not going to lie – couch cuddle time with the pups is one of my favorite things to do.
+Especially on crappy days when you can see the rain or snowstorm through the windows, yet feel comfy and cozy thanks to warm pups and a blanket!

-What are your go-to indoor activities on crappy days?
+How do you entertain your dog inside on crappy days or when you’re not feeling well?
 As always, we’d love to hear from you in our comment section!